Waking up with a sore throat that really hurts when you swallow. Jamming your finger

 (cells that help your body send and receive information) send millions of messages

-to your brain about what's going on.
-Your
+to your brain about what's

-from further injury.
+your hand from further injury.

 People don't come with warning lights, like the lights on a car dashboard that